paulhibbitts/published-markdown-files/edci337-guest-talk-session-guide.md

 **Docsify-This example:**
 Docsify-This uses progressive disclosure — the Web Page Builder shows the essentials first, with the availability to show more options for those who want to go further.
 Customize via the builder, or directly via URL parameters like `&toc=true` and `&font-size=36px` — styling the page without ever touching the content itself.
 URL parameters work wherever the URL is used, even when embedding pages in other platforms.

-> *"Every configuration option is a decision the system has transferred to the user."*

 And then there's Micro Design – the details so small they barely register, until they're missing.
 The URL input field is automatically selected the moment you land on the page.
 One detail.
 One less click.
 One less small frustration, multiplied across every person who has ever used the tool.

 ---